 To keep you still during your treatment we will need to make a mask for you to have your treatment in.
 Some people feel anxious about this, especially those who feel they may be claustrophobic.
-If you feel this will be a problem for you, please discuss this with your radiation oncologist before your planning appointment.
+If you feel this will be a problem for you, please discuss this with your Radiation Oncologist before your planning appointment.
 We may be able to help you.
-Relaxation, meditation techniques and some medications can help.
+Relaxation, meditation techniques, bringing in your own music to listen to and some medications can help.